Isaacng64/Project-3/JS Styleguide.md

 * Block comments are opened with /* and closed with */.
 Every line between the open and close should start with an asterisk at the proper indent level to make it immediately known that it is a comment line.
 * Comments should be used for parameters where the method name does not immediately convey the parameters that it is taking.
 This will make any future refactoring of code easier.
 * Parameter comments should be in the "parameter=" format displayed below.
+* All comments should be in the /* comment */ format.
+We do not use double slash (//) comments.

 #### Good:
 ```JS